tmea-tlip/www.tlip.io/src/lib/markdown/faqs.md

 ### Why was TLIP initiated?

 - International trade is an information-intensive process, involving hundreds of data points and multiple information exchanges between traders, transporters and border authorities.
 Most information exchanged throughout the journey of a single product is paper-based, making it unsustainable, expensive, slow, error-prone and inefficient.
 The TLIP project was initiated to tackle problems associated with paper-based information sharing and to increase the transparency, efficiency and sustainability of international trade.
-- TLIP’s vision is to enhance the international competitiveness of all East African traders by digitizing and covering the end-to-end trade-data journey to save time, cost, errors and lost documents.
+- TLIP's vision is to enhance the international competitiveness of all East African traders by digitizing and covering the end-to-end trade-data journey to save time, cost, errors and lost documents.

-### How is the TLIP project organized?
+### How is the TLIP project organised?

 - TLIP was initiated by TradeMark Africa and the initial stages of development and implementation are done by a team consisting of experts from TradeMark Africa and the IOTA Foundation.
 - As the TLIP moves from testing and learning into production, the aim is to anchor the project with relevant government bodies in the target countries such as Uganda, Kenya, Rwanda and Tanzania for the first phase.